harshitw/dog-breed-classifier/README.md

-# UDACITY PROJECT 2
+# DOG BREED CLASSIFIER

-# Dog Breed Classifier
+# Udacity Project 2

 A classifier that predicts the dog breed given the image of a dog.
 However if you give an image of a human then it will predict the closest looking breed of dog to that image.